 | Full handicaps | -1, +1 | Pushes are possible |

-| Half handicaps | -0.5, +0.5 | No push on the full line |
+| Half handicaps | -0.5, +0.5 | No push on the line |

 | Quarter handicaps | -0.25, +0.75 | Stake is split across two lines |

-How Are Asian Handicap Bets Settled?
+How Asian Handicap Bets Are Settled

-Every Asian handicap bet can result in one of five outcomes: win, push, half win, half loss, or loss.
+Settlement depends on the exact line and the actual match result.
+Every Asian handicap bet can end as a win, push, half win, half loss, or loss.

-Example, Team A -0.75
+Settlement Example: Team A -0.75

-- Win by 2 or more, full win
+Win by 2 or more:

 | Result | Settlement |